CERES-RUB/atag-viewer/src/pages/about.md

 **Bibliography**

 Autiero, Serena, Elwert, Frederik, Moscatelli, Cristriano, and Pons, Jessie.
 2023.
-"The Seven Steps: Building the DiGA Thesaurus".
-Journal of Open Humanities Data, 9/1.
+"The Seven Steps: Building the DiGA Thesaurus". _Journal of Open Humanities Data_, 9/1.

 Brancaccio, Pia.
 2021.
 “The Narrative of the Buddha’s Life in Gandharan Art”, lecture held at the Tang Center for Silk Road Studies, UC Berkeley, 21 February 2021.

 Dehejia, Vidya.
-1997.
-Discourses in Early Buddhist Art, Visual Narratives of India, New Delhi: Munshiram Manoharlal.
+1997. _Discourses in Early Buddhist Art, Visual Narratives of India_, New Delhi: Munshiram Manoharlal.

 Ducœur, Guillaume, 2014.
-“Le bodhisattva à la salle d’écriture: Histoire rédactionnelle et datation”.
-Revue de l’Histoire des religions, 231/3: 385–414.
+“Le bodhisattva à la salle d’écriture: Histoire rédactionnelle et datation”. _Revue de l’Histoire des religions, 231/3: 385–414.

 Elwert, Tzohar, Pons et al., forthcoming.
 A-TAG (Asvghosa and Buddhist Art form Gandhara) Digital Tool: Exploring Narrative Traditions through the Analysis of Text-image Relations.

 Faccenna, Domenico and Filigenzi, Anna.
-2007.
-Repertorio terminologico per la schedatura delle sculture dell’arte gandharica – Sulla base dei materiali provenienti dagli scavi della Missione Archeologica Italiana dell’IsIAO nello Swat, Pakistan.
+2007. _Repertorio terminologico per la schedatura delle sculture dell’arte gandharica – Sulla base dei materiali provenienti dagli scavi della Missione Archeologica Italiana dell’IsIAO nello Swat, Pakistan_.
 Rome: IsIAO.

 Falk, Harry.
 2001.
-“The yuga of Sphujiddhvaja and the era of the Kushânas”.
-Silk Road and Archaeology, 7: 121–136.
+“The yuga of Sphujiddhvaja and the era of the Kushânas”. _Silk Road and Archaeology_, 7: 121–136.

 Filigenzi, Anna.
 2003.
-“Narrative Art in Gandhara”.
-Ancient Civilizations from Scythia to Siberia, 9/3-4: 350–380.d
+“Narrative Art in Gandhara”. _Ancient Civilizations from Scythia to Siberia_, 9/3-4: 350–380.d

-Johnston, E. H. 1935–1936/rep 1984.
-Aśvaghoṣa’s Buddhacarita or Acts of the Buddha (in three parts: Sanskrit Text of Cantos I–XIV with English Translation of Cantos I–XXVIII, Cantos I to XIV translated from the Original Sanskrit supplemented by the Tibetan Version and Cantos XV to XXVIII from the Tibetan and Chinese Versions.
+Johnston, E. H. 1935–1936/rep 1984. _Aśvaghoṣa’s Buddhacarita or Acts of the Buddha (in three parts: Sanskrit Text of Cantos I–XIV with English Translation of Cantos I–XXVIII, Cantos I to XIV translated from the Original Sanskrit supplemented by the Tibetan Version and Cantos XV to XXVIII from the Tibetan and Chinese Versions_.
 Delhi: Motilal Banarsidass.

 Lamotte, Etienne.
-1988.
-History of Indian Buddhism: from the origins to the Śaka era.
+1988. _History of Indian Buddhism: from the origins to the Śaka era_.
 Translated from the French by Sara Webb-Boin.
 Publications de l’Institut Orientaliste de Louvain, 36.
 Louvain, Paris: Peters Press.

 Lévi, Sylvain.
 1908.
-“Açvaghoṣa, le Sûtrâlaṃkâra et ses sources”.
-Journal Asiatique 10e Série, 12 (juillet-août): 57–184.
+“Açvaghoṣa, le Sûtrâlaṃkâra et ses sources”. _Journal Asiatique_ 10e Série, 12 (juillet-août): 57–184.

 Lüders, Heinrich.
-1911.
-Bruchstücke buddhistischer Dramen, Berlin.
+1911. _Bruchstücke buddhistischer Dramen_, Berlin.

 Olivelle, Patric.
-2008.
-Life of the Buddha by Aśvaghoṣa.
+2008. _Life of the Buddha by Aśvaghoṣa_.
 New York 2008: New York University Press/JJC Foundation (The Clay Sanskrit Library).

 Ollett, Andrew.
 2019.
-"Making It Nice: Kāvya in the Second Century."
-Journal of Indian Philosophy 47/2: 269–287.
+"Making It Nice: Kāvya in the Second Century." _Journal of Indian Philosophy_ 47/2: 269–287.

 Salomon, Richard.
 1990.
-“New Evidence for a Gāndhārī Origin of the Arapacana syllabary”.
-Journal of the American Oriental Society, 110/2: 255–273.
+“New Evidence for a Gāndhārī Origin of the Arapacana syllabary”. _Journal of the American Oriental Society_, 110/2: 255–273.

 Salomon, Richard.
 1993.
-“An Additional Note on Arapacana”.
-Journal of the American Oriental Society, 113/2: 275–276.
+“An Additional Note on Arapacana”. _Journal of the American Oriental Society_, 113/2: 275–276.

 Salomon, Richard.
 2015.
-Narratives and long poetry: Aśvaghoṣa.
-Brill’s encyclopedia of Buddhism.
-Vol. I: Literature and Languages.
+Narratives and long poetry: Aśvaghoṣa. _Brill’s encyclopedia of Buddhism.
+Vol. I: Literature and Languages_.
 Leiden: Brill (Handbook of Oriental Studies, II, 29/1), 507a–514b.

 Schulz, Robert.
 2022.
-“Aśvaghoṣa Between Gandhara and Kucha: The Śāriputraprakaraṇa and Its Narrative Expression in a Forgotten Slab from Mount Karamar”.
-Acta Orientalia Academia Scientiarum Hungaricae, 75/4: 515–547.
+“Aśvaghoṣa Between Gandhara and Kucha: The Śāriputraprakaraṇa and Its Narrative Expression in a Forgotten Slab from Mount Karamar”. _Acta Orientalia Academia Scientiarum Hungaricae_, 75/4: 515–547.

 Taddei, Maurizio.
 1997.
 “Oral narrative, visual narrative, literary narrative in Ancient Buddhist India”.
-In: Cadonna, Alfredo (ed.), India, Tibet, China, genesis and aspects of traditional narrative, Proceedings of a conference in Venice, Venezia e l’Oriente, Istituto Venezia e l’Oriente, Florence: Orientalia Venetiana, 71–85.
+In: Cadonna, Alfredo (ed.), _India, Tibet, China, genesis and aspects of traditional narrative, Proceedings of a conference in Venice, Venezia e l’Oriente, Istituto Venezia e l’Oriente_, Florence: Orientalia Venetiana, 71–85.

 Taddei, Maurizio.
 2003.
 “Arte Narrativa tra India e Mondo Ellenistico”.
-In: Verardi Giovanni and Filigenzi, Anna (ed.), On Gandhara, Collected Articles, Naples: Università degli Studi di Napoli “L’Orientale”, vol. 2, 335–380.
+In: Verardi Giovanni and Filigenzi, Anna (ed.), _On Gandhara, Collected Articles_, Naples: Università degli Studi di Napoli “L’Orientale”, vol. 2, 335–380.

 Tournier, Vincent and Strong, John.
-2019. “Śākyamuni: South Asia (Introduction &) Part II: Śākyamuni and the Hagiographic Process”, in: Silk Jonathan (ed.), Encyclopedia of Buddhism, volume II — Lives, Leiden: Brill, 3–38.
+2019. “Śākyamuni: South Asia (Introduction &) Part II: Śākyamuni and the Hagiographic Process”, in: Silk Jonathan (ed.), _Encyclopedia of Buddhism, volume II_ — Lives, Leiden: Brill, 3–38.

 Zin, Monika.
-2006.
-Mitleid und Wunderkraft.
-Schwierige Bekehrungen und ihre Ikonographie im indischen, Buddhismus.
+2006. _Mitleid und Wunderkraft.
+Schwierige Bekehrungen und ihre Ikonographie im indischen, Buddhismus_.
 Wiesbaden: Harrassowitz.

 ## Development and Methodology: